 After the Signals first use, a condition check should be undertaken before each and every subsequent use.
-Any signals showing signs of damage, corrosion or heavy wear and tare should be removed from service and sent for disposal Signals which have been removed from service should be disposed of in line with section 13.
+Any signals showing signs of damage, corrosion or heavy wear and tare

+Signals which have been removed from service should be disposed of in line with section 13.